-Command Syntax Description store ifc ifnum wlan speed speed-flags Set the transmit transfer rate for a wireless network. ifnum 2 is the interface number for the PCMCIA card. speed-flags are the speeds being selected.
-The following values are supported: 1 for 1Mbps, 2 for 2Mbps, 5 for 5.5Mbps, and 11 for 11 Mbps.
-The default " auto " sets the PCMCIA card to use automatic negotiation. store ifc ifnum wlan ssid network name Set the wireless network name (SSID). ifnum 2 is for the PCMCIA card. network name is a 1 to 32 ASCII character string.
-Default is "101" store ifc ifnum wlan txpwr power Set the Transmit Power level used to send packets out on a wireless network as a percentage of full power (100%). ifnum 2 is for the PCMCIA card. power is a number from 1 to 100, the default is 100. store pserver from default Set all general Print Server settings back to factory defaults. store pserver from current Store all current general Print Server settings to Flash so they are retained after a power cycle.
-This ensures all current settings match what's stored in Flash. store pserver name newname Configure the M302's name, indicated by newname . store pserver opts [[-]jobsecurity] Only root users can cancel print jobs on the unit.
-Disabling jobsecurity allows all users to issue the cancel command. store pserver opts [jobtimeout tim e] An active job will wait time seconds for a response from the printer. store pserver opts [[-]iobuffer] Enable [or disable] buffering on the I/O port when the printer is in an offline state.
+Command Syntax Description store ifc from default Set all network settings back to factory defaults. store ifc from current Store all current network settings to Flash so they are retained after a power cycle.
+This ensures all current settings match what is stored in Flash. store ifc ifnum mode [auto 10half 10full 100half 1 00full] Set the line speed for the interface ifnum .
+This is for Ethernet interfaces only. store ifc ifnum utp [-]li [-]rx Modify the physical UTP interface properties where li enables link integrity and rx enables the increased receive threshold.
+A "-" disables the feature. ifnum is 1 for the UTP interface.
+For example, For example, store ifc 1 utp li store pserver from default Set all general Print Server settings back to factory defaults. store pserver from current Store all current general Print Server settings to Flash so they are retained after a power cycle.
+This ensures all current settings match what's stored in Flash. store pserver name newname Configure the M305's name, indicated by newname. store pserver opts [[-]jobsecurity] Only root users can cancel print jobs on the unit.
+Disabling jobsecurity allows all users to issue the cancel command. store pserver opts [jobtimeout time] An active job will wait time seconds for a response from the printer. store pserver opts [[-]iobuffer] Enable [or disable] buffering on the I/O port when the printer is in an offline state.
 When disabled, no new data will be buffered until the print returns to an online state. store pserver opts [[-]multcp] Allow or disallow multiple TCP connections for printing.
-Disabling the option will force the M302 to only accept one connection per TCP port when printing.
+Disabling the option will force the M305 to only accept one connection per TCP port when printing.

-Command Syntax Description store pserver lpd [-]dest1default Configure the destination "dlprn" to receive LPR jobs that are directed to an unknown destination.
+Command Syntax Description store pserver lpd [-]destldefault Configure the destination "dlprn" to receive LPR jobs that are directed to an unknown destination.
 A "-" disables the feature.
 For example, store perver lpd destldefault store pserver tcpsocket tcpport port newtcpport Change the current tcpport to a new newtcpport .
 For example, store pserver tcpsocket 4400 port 9100 store pserver tcpsocket tcpport dest dest Change the dest for the tcpport . dest is the logical destination.
 For example, store pserver tcpsocket 4400 dest d2prn store pserver tcpsocket add tcpport dest dest Add a new rawsocket tcpport for dest .
 For example, store pserver tcpsocket add 4401 dest d2prn store pserver tcpsocket del tcpport dest dest Delete a rawsocket tcpport for dest .
-For example, store pserver tcpsocket del 4401 dest d2prn store pserver testpage [off prn com] Print a test page on each reset of the M302. store tcpip ifnum addr IPaddress Store the IP address for the interface specified by ifnum.
+For example, store pserver tcpsocket del 4401 dest d2prn store pserver testpage [off prn com] Print a test page on each reset of the M305. store tcpip ifnum addr IPaddress Store the IP address for the interface specified by ifnum.
 For example, store tcpip 1 addr 192.168.11.9 store tcpip ifnum frametype [[-]ethernet2] [[-] 802.2snap] Control which frame type or types is supported with the TCP/IP protocol.
 By default, both Ethernet II and 802.2snap are enabled, but normal TCP/IP communications rely only on Ethernet II.
 For example, store tcpip 1 frametype ethernet2 802.2snap